-You can customize this error response page from the Magento Admin UI.
+You can customize this error response page from the Admin UI.
 See Customize the WAF response page.

 If your Adobe Commerce admin page or storefront returns a

-403 Forbidden error page in response to a legitimate URL request, submit a Magento support ticket.
+403 Forbidden error page in response to a legitimate URL request, submit a Adobe Commerce support ticket.
 Copy the reference ID from the error response page and paste it into the ticket description.

 WAF maintenance and updates

 Fastly maintains and updates the WAF ruleset based on rule updates from commercial third parties, Fastly research, and open sources.
 Fastly updates the published rules into a policy as needed, or when changes to the rules are available from their respective sources.
 Also, Fastly can add new rules that match the published classes of rules into the WAF instance of any service after the WAF service is enabled.
 These updates ensure immediate coverage for new or evolving exploits.

 Adobe and Fastly manage the update process to ensure that new or modified WAF rules work effectively in your Production environment before the updates are deployed in blocking mode.
 See Fastly WAF rule set update and maintenance.

 The standard WAF service powered by Fastly does not support the following features:

 Although the WAF service does not allow you to block or allow traffic based on IP addresses, you can add access control lists (ACL) and custom VCL snippets to your Fastly service to specify the IP addresses and VCL logic for blocking or allowing traffic.
 See Custom Fastly VCL snippets.

 Filtering for TCP, UDP, or ICMP requests is not supported by the WAF service.
 However, this functionality is provided by the built-in DDoS protection included with the Fastly CDN service.
 See DDoS protection.